Oh the Drama - Doug at the Movies

 Cashback (2006) This took me by surprise, I was expecting a comedy.
 What I got instead was a superior, thoughtful movie about an insomniac college student who imagines he can stop time, & uses those moments to reflect on his past and present.
 Wonderful characters & a beautiful score add to it's magic.
 My grade: A

 Second Best (1994) William Hurt is a postmaster in Wales who wants to adopt a little boy; but he’s single and 42 years old, so his options are limited.
-He’ll begin spending weekends with James, a 10 year old boy with a troubled past and long absent father.
-Hurt understands as his own dad (who worshiped his mom) was around, but not for him.
+He’ll begin spending weekends with James, a 10 year old boy with a long absent father.
+Hurt understands as his own dad worshiped his mom but not him.
 It’s a whisper-quiet drama of fragile men, young and old, who long to be sons of fathers.
 A father’s love is everything.
 My grade: A

 Let Him Go (2020) Kevin Costner & Diane Lane are devastated when their son dies in an accident, and their daughter-in-law moves on, taking their grandson with her.
 This is 1961 Montana, and she’s remarried into the Weboy clan, a dangerous, abusive family—with a matriarch that makes Ma Barker look like Ma Kettle.
 Taut as it is heartfelt, the story felt a little rushed at the end but whew—Diane Lane delivers a very real Oscar worthy performance.
 My grade: A-